Barbecue in the United States: The barbecue region

 The core region for barbecue is the southeastern region of the United States, an area bordered on the west by Texas and Oklahoma, on the north by Missouri, Kentucky, and Virginia, on the south by the Gulf of Mexico and Central Florida, and on the east by the Atlantic Ocean.

 While barbecue is found outside of this region, the 14 core barbecue states contain 70 of the top 100 barbecue restaurants, and most top barbecue restaurants outside the region have their roots there.

 Barbecue in its current form came from the South, where cooks learned to slow-roast tough cuts of meat over fire pits to make them tender.

-These humble beginnings are still reflected in the many barbecue restaurants that are operated out of "hole-in-the-wall" (or "dive") locations; the "rib joint" is the purest expression of this.
+The "rib joint" is the purest expression of this.
 Many of these will have irregular hours, and remain open only until all of a day's ribs are sold; they may shut down for a month at a time as the proprietor goes on vacation.
-Despite these unusual traits, rib joints often have a fiercely loyal clientele.
+Despite these unusual traits, rib joints often have a loyal clientele.

 Barbecue is strongly associated with Southern cooking and culture due to its long history and evolution in the region.

 Indian corn cribs, predecessors to Southern barbecue, were described during the Hernando de Soto expedition in southwest Georgia, and were still around when English settlers arrived two centuries later.

 Early usage of the word "barbecue", derived from Spanish barbacoa, meant "to preserve (meat) by drying or slowly roasting"; the meaning became closer to that of its modern usage as a specific cooking technique by the time Georgia was colonized.

 Today, barbecue has come to embody cultural ideals of communal recreation and faithfulness in certain areas.
 These ideals were historically important in farming and frontier regions throughout the South and parts of the Midwest with influences from the South.
 As such, due to the strong cultural associations that it holds, barbecue has attained an important position in America's culinary tradition.

 Parts of the Midwest also incorporate their own styles of barbecue into their culinary traditions.
 For example, in Kansas City, barbecue entails a wide variety of meats, sweet and thick sauces, dry rubs, and sliced beef brisket.
 Kansas City barbecue is a result of the region's history, a combination of cooking techniques brought to the city by freed slaves and the Texas cattle drives during the late 19th century, leading to the development of the region's distinctive barbecue style.

 Barbecue as a cultural tradition spread from the South and was incorporated into several Midwestern regions such as western Missouri.
 Variations of these ideals by region are reflected in the great diversity of barbecue styles and traditions within the United States.